-His exact reasons for this are unclear, but his methods involve using his powerful fire-based quirk, Cremation, in battle.
+Dabi's methods to further this pursuit involve using his powerful fire-based quirk, Cremation, in battle.

 This falls in line with her general worldview.
 When she loves someone, she adores them even more when they're visibly injured, especially if she inflicted the wounds.

 Her quirk allows her to transform into people after getting ahold of their blood, which gives her ample opportunity to practice her sadism.

 - 39,537 VOTES

 With disembodied hands covering Tomura Shigaraki's face and other body parts, he boasts one of the most distinct visages in the series.
 The hands' purpose never really comes to light, but because he wears more of them during battle, it's possible they boost his quirk, which allows him to disintegrate anything he touches.

 Tomura's motives fall in a hazy area.
 He distrusts heroes – specifically All Might – because they once failed to protect him from a villain's attack, but he also wants to destroy things for fun.
 All For One raises him as a successor, but so far he lacks the restraint and strategical thinking needed to take the reigns effectively.

 Twice sports an energetic and friendly personality, but his quirk causes him quite a bit of hardship.

 Twice finds his ability to clone himself useful at first, since he had each clone take care of one aspect of his life.
 But when his clones began claiming they're as the original, Twice suffers an identity crisis that gets in the way of his activities with the League of Villains.